godspeedsystems/gs-documentation/docs/microservices-framework/databases/SQLite.md

 ### Pre-requisites

-In order to use SQLite in Godspeed Meta-framework, you need:
- 1. A godspeed project with “prisma-as-datastore plugin” installed and
+A godspeed project with “prisma-as-datastore plugin” installed
- 2. SqLite datasource connector

 See [How to set up SQLite on your computer](https://www.prisma.io/dataguide/sqlite/setting-up-a-local-sqlite-database#setting-up-sqlite-on-windows)